oeo/mkay/README.md

   `express-static`
 - automatic recognize existence of `./views/*.hbs` and configures `res.render`
   with `swag.js` and other custom helper methods (`./lib/hbs_helpers`)
-- cookie-sessions baked, togglable with configuration file
+- cookie-sessions baked, togglable with config option

 # quick start